 - Vision.
 Mississippi will lead the nation in the treatment of tobacco use.

 - Goal.
 The ACT Center will serve as a treatment, educational and research resource to benefit all Mississippians.

 ACT Center activities emphasize three core components:

 - Treatment.
 The provision of state-of-the-art evidence-based treatment to help Mississippians who use tobacco to achieve long-term abstinence.
-Our funding permits the provision of these services at little or no cost to state residents.
-We strive to work in tandem with other available programs in an effort to maximize treatment impact.

 - Research.
 ACT Center faculty have been involved in a broad research agenda, including Basic Science (genetics), Applied Clinical (psychological mechanisms, assessment strategies, treatment strategies, subpopulations, treatment efficacy), and Public Health (media messaging, treatment program deployment, treatment efficacy, effectiveness, cost-effectiveness) topics.